A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

-\paragraph{For Investors and Users} The insights gained from this study can help investors and users make informed decisions about their participation in DeFi projects.
-By understanding the prevalent governance issues according to our taxonomy, investors can consider the potential risks associated with different projects.
-They can evaluate governance frameworks, ownership, and tokenomics to assess the robustness and fairness of a project.
-First, investors and users should understand how the DeFi program manages ownership and explore the reasons behind these strategies.
-Second, they should investigate the rights they possess when holding governance tokens within the governance structure.
-Third, attention should be paid to token distribution and privileged functions to determine if they create an unfair DeFi tokenomic system or contradict the whitepaper.
-For example, if the DeFi program has the ability to mint an unlimited number of tokens and withdraw liquidity without limitations, it is possible that it is a fraudulent DeFi application.
-Lastly, investors and users should consider who has the authority to alter the DeFi code.
-Understanding the governance structure of a DeFi application is crucial for investors and users to identify a valuable DeFi application and avoid falling into a scam.
+\paragraph{For Investors and Users} The insights from this study equip investors and users with the knowledge to make informed decisions in the DeFi arena.
+Understanding the governance issues, as categorized in our taxonomy, is key.
+Investors should scrutinize the governance frameworks, ownership structures, and tokenomics of DeFi projects for indicators of robustness and fairness.
+Crucial steps include: \begin{itemize} \item Evaluating how a DeFi program manages ownership and the rationale behind these strategies. \item Investigating the rights granted by governance tokens within the project's structure. \item Assessing token distribution and privileged functions for potential unfair practices or inconsistencies with the whitepaper. \item Understanding who holds the power to alter the DeFi code. \end{itemize} By comprehensively analyzing these elements, investors and users can discern the value and legitimacy of a DeFi application, thereby steering clear of scams.
+For example, the ability of a DeFi program to mint unlimited tokens or withdraw liquidity unrestrainedly may signal fraudulent intent.
+While there are inherent risks, a well-governed DeFi project can also present significant opportunities.
+Thus, a balanced approach in evaluation is crucial.

-\paragraph{For Regulators and Policymakers} Furthermore, regulators and policymakers can benefit from this research findings to gain a deeper understanding of the governance challenges in DeFi.
-The insights provided by this study can inform the development of regulatory frameworks and guidelines specific to DeFi applications.
-First, this study suggests that regulators should pay attention to the governance structure of the DeFi project, rather than just the code vulnerabilities.
-The role of the whitepaper in the DeFi application should be reconsidered.
-Future discussions about the legal significance of the whitepaper are needed.
-For example, we may decide whether the whitepaper should be monitored since it is an overview of the DeFi ecosystem.
-Second, since most governance issues are related to ownership and the incentive mechanism, privileged functions that can substantially affect DeFi tokenomics should be monitored.